 6. If you wish, sprinkle with toasted almonds (or another favorite nut, toasted and coarsely-chopped), a sprinkle of flaky sea salt, or roasted cocoa nibs.

 Let cool completely, the break into pieces and store in an airtight container until ready to serve.
 It should keep well for about one week.

-Note: If making for passover, omit the vanilla extract or find a kosher brand.
+Note: If making for Passover, omit the vanilla extract or use a kosher brand.

 Related Links and Recipes